neuropathbasel-pub/CnQuant/README.md

 - IDAT pair named 'ref450k_Grn.idat' and 'ref450k_Red.idat' in the idat_directory.
 - data annotation file (described below).
 - reference data annotation file (described below).

-## Manifests, reference IDAT pair, and data annotations download

-- Download [data annotation file](https://epidip.usb.ch/cnquant/data_annotation.csv) and [reference data annotation file](https://epidip.usb.ch/cnquant/reference_data_annotation.csv) data annotation sheets into the "diagnoses" directory specified in your .env file.
-They have to be named data_annotation.csv and reference_data_annotation.csv, respectively.
-- Download [gaps.csv.gz](https://epidip.usb.ch/cnquant/gaps.csv.gz) into the "manifests" directory specified in your .env file.
-- Download [reference IDAT pairs](https://epidip.usb.ch/cnquant/reference_data.zip) and unzip it into the IDAT directory specified in your .env file.
-A reference IDAT pair for cg indices is also there.

 ## Execution with CQmanager